Declan444/EPCProductionScheduler/README.md

 ## Error Handling

-The sales input sheet needs to be pre-populated with 10 days sales to enable the program to get its average.
+The sales input sheet needs to be pre-populated with 10 days sales to enable the program to get its average as three functions call for a 5 day average and a 10 day average of sales.
 The available stock units sheet needs to be populated with one line of data.
+Error messages have been included within the functions that require an average sales number to handle these errors.

 ## Acknowledgements and Credits